Russia expels 23 British diplomats as crisis over nerve toxin attack deepens

 Escalating a crisis in relations, Russia said it was also shutting down the activities of the British Council, which fosters cultural links between the two countries, and Britain’s consulate-general in St. Petersburg.

-The Russian Foreign Ministry said it was giving the 23 British diplomats one week to leave the country.
+The Russian Foreign Ministry said the 23 British diplomats had one week to leave the country.

-The move, which was tougher than expected, followed Britain’s decision on Wednesday to expel 23 Russian diplomats over the attack in the English city of Salisbury which left former Russian spy Sergei Skripal, 66, and his daughter Yulia Skripal, 33, critically ill in hospital.
+The move followed Britain’s decision on Wednesday to expel 23 Russian diplomats over the attack in the English city of Salisbury which left former Russian spy Sergei Skripal, 66, and his daughter Yulia Skripal, 33, critically ill in hospital.

 Moscow announced the measures on the eve of a presidential election which incumbent Vladimir Putin should comfortably win.
 Putin has cast his country as a fortress besieged by hostile Western powers with him as its defender, and state media is likely to portray the anti-British move in that context.

-The Foreign Ministry said Moscow’s measures were a response to what it called Britain’s “provocative actions and groundless accusations”.
+The Foreign Ministry said Moscow’s measures were a response to what it called Britain’s “provocative actions and unsubstantiated accusations”.
 It warned London it stood ready to take further measures in the event of more “unfriendly steps”.

 Relations between London and Moscow have crashed to a post-Cold War low over the Salisbury attack, the first known offensive use of a nerve agent in Europe since World War Two.

+British Prime Minister Theresa May said Britain would consider its next steps with its allies in the coming days.

+“We will never tolerate a threat to the life of British citizens and others on British soil from the Russian Government.
+We can be reassured by the strong support we have received from our friends and allies around the world,” May told her Conservative Party’s spring forum in London.

-The Russian Foreign Ministry summoned the British ambassador, Laurie Bristow, to a meeting on Saturday morning in central Moscow at its Stalin-era headquarters during which he was informed of the retaliatory measures.
+The Russian Foreign Ministry summoned the British ambassador, Laurie Bristow, to its headquarters on Saturday morning to inform him of the retaliatory measures.

 Bristow told reporters afterwards that Britain had only expelled the Russian diplomats after Moscow had failed to explain how the nerve toxin had got to Salisbury.

-“We will always do what is necessary to defend ourselves,” the ambassador told reporters.

-Britain’s foreign ministry said it had anticipated Russia’s response and the National Security Council would meet early next week to consider next steps.
+Britain’s foreign ministry said it had anticipated Russia’s response and that its priority was to look after its staff in Russia and assist those returning home.

-“Our priority today is looking after our staff in Russia and assisting those that will return to the UK,” it said in a statement.

-“Russia’s response doesn’t change the facts of the matter - the attempted assassination of two people on British soil, for which there is no alternative conclusion other than that the Russian State was culpable.”
+“Russia’s response doesn’t change the facts of the matter - the attempted assassination of two people on British soil, for which there is no alternative conclusion other than that the Russian State was culpable,” it said in a statement.

+Britain’s National Security Council is due to meet early next week to consider London’s next steps.

 Russia’s response was more robust than expected.
 The closure of the British Council’s Moscow office will sever cultural ties, while that of the consulate-general in St Petersburg will end Britain’s diplomatic presence in Russia’s second city.